Flyer (pamphlet): Usage

 Flyers are inexpensive to produce and they required only a basic printing press from the 18th century to the 20th century.
 Their widespread use intensified in the 1990s with the spread of less expensive desktop publishing systems.
 In the 2010s, inexpensive black and white flyers can be produced with just a personal computer and a computer printer.
 In the 2010s, the ordering of flyers through traditional printing services has been supplanted by Internet services.
 Customers send designs, review proofs online or via e-mail and receive the final products by mail.

-Flyers are not a new medium: prior to the War of American Independence some colonists were outraged with the Stamp Act (1765) and gathered together in anti-stamp act congresses and meetings.
-In these congresses they had to win support, and issued handbills and leaflets, pamphlets, along with other written paraphernalia, to do so.
+Flyers are not a new medium.
+Prior to the War of American Independence some colonists were outraged with the Stamp Act (1765) and gathered together in anti-stamp act congresses and meetings.
+In these congresses they had to win support and issued handbills and leaflets and pamphlets along with other written paraphernalia to do so.

 In the 2000s, some jurisdictions have laws or ordinances banning or restricting leafleting or flyering in certain locations.
-Owners of private property may put up signs saying "Post No Bills"; this occurs particularly on wooden fences surrounding building sites or vacant lots.
+Owners of private property may put up signs saying "Post No Bills", which occurs particularly on wooden fences surrounding building sites or vacant lots.

-Distribution and use
+Distribution methods

-Flyers are handed out on the street (a practice known as "flyering" or "leafleting"), distributed door-to-door through the mail, posted on bulletin boards, put under windshield wipers of cars, given away at events or on the street, or affixed to telephone poles, walls, or other surfaces.
-Bulletin boards are found on college campuses, in cafés, community meeting houses, laundromats and small markets.
-Cheap to produce, contemporary flyers are frequently produced in 300 g/m2 glossy card, whereas a leaflet might be produced on a 130 g/m2–170 g/m2 weight paper and can be a very effective form of direct marketing.

-In the 2010s, some individuals and organizations send flyers through e-mail, a tactic that avoids spending money on paper, printing and mailing or hiring people to post the flyers on telephone poles or hand them out.
-The digital flyer may be embedded into the body of the e-mail or added as an attachment to be opened.
+Flyers are disseminated through several channels.
+Common approaches include hand to hand leafleting, posting or static placement on permitted surfaces, delivery by post or door to door, and digital distribution.

+Hand to hand leafleting

+Flyers are often given directly to passersby in public places and outside venues.
+In the United States this activity is protected by the First Amendment and is subject to content neutral time place and manner rules.
+In 1939 the Supreme Court held that city bans on hand to hand distribution adopted to prevent litter were unconstitutional.

+Posting and static placement

+Flyers may be posted on community bulletin boards and other notice areas in libraries and shops where permission has been granted.
+Many institutions require approval before posting and remove items that do not meet policy.
+Posting on public fixtures and private property is regulated in many jurisdictions.
+In England and Wales local authorities can designate areas where the distribution of free printed matter requires consent under the Clean Neighbourhoods and Environment Act 2005.

+Door to door and mail

+Flyers are delivered door to door or sent through postal services as addressed or unaddressed advertising.
+In the United States the United States Postal Service offers Every Door Direct Mail, which allows saturation delivery on selected carrier routes without named addresses.
+Federal law prohibits placing unstamped circulars or similar materials in residential letterboxes.

+Digital distribution

+Digital flyers mirror the printed format and are shared by email and on social media and websites.
+Retailers and community organizations also distribute digital versions of store or event flyers to reach audiences online.